phoenixwade/xpr-prediction-market/contracts/INSTALLATION.md

 - Check that `resolvemkt` action is linked to `resolvers` permission

 **Profit claim fails with insufficient balance**
-- Ensure XUSDC funds are deposited to `xpredprofit` before calling `distribute`
+- Ensure TESTIES funds are deposited to `xpredprofit` before calling `distribute`
-- The contract needs sufficient XUSDC balance to pay out claims
+- The contract needs sufficient TESTIES balance to pay out claims